web3/web3.js/docs/web3-module.rst

 The ``AbstractWeb3Module`` does have the following constructor parameters:

-- ``provider`` - The provider object or string.
+- ``provider`` - The provider class or string.
-- ``providersModuleFactory`` - The ProvidersModuleFactory which will be used for resolving providers when ``setProvider()`` is executed and also for the constructor.
+- ``providersModuleFactory`` - The ``ProvidersModuleFactory`` which will be used to resolve the providers when ``setProvider()`` is executed or in the constructor.
-- ``methodModuleFactory`` - The MethodModuleFactory is optional and will just be used if the MethodFactory also is given.
+- ``methodModuleFactory`` - The ``MethodModuleFactory`` is optional and will just be used if the ``MethodFactory`` is given.
-- ``methodFactory`` - The MethodFactory is optional an will just be used if you would like to extend the module with methods.
+- ``methodFactory`` - The ``MethodFactory`` is optional an is required to extend the module with methods.
 - ``options`` - These are the default ``options``.

-If you would like to provide the same method API as the Web3.js library is providing and also supporting the latest features of the library.
-Should you pass the ``methodModuleFactory`` and the ``methodFactory`` parameter for extending the module with the methods.
+If you would like to support the latest features of Web3.js and to provide the same API for your module then please pass the ``methodModuleFactory`` and the ``methodFactory`` parameter for extending the module with the defined methods.

-If you would like to provide your own API for interacting with a JSON-RPC method then you can simply use the method in the module without the ``MethodModuleFactory`` and ``MethodFactory`` constructor parameter.
+The parameters ``methodModuleFactory`` and ``methodFactory`` aren't required if you providing your own way to interact with a Web3 method.

-These are the available methods and properties the AbstractWeb3Module does provid:
+These are the available methods and properties the AbstractWeb3Module does provide:

 .. include:: include_package-core.rst